8 Summer Safety Tips for Dogs

 5. Just as swimming pools are appealing to us when it’s really hot outside, the same is true for dogs.
 Do consider that Pugs, Bulldogs, Pekingese and others are likely to sink like a rock should they jump in.
 Life vests for dogs might be a lifesaver, and so is adult supervision.
 Even the Michael Phelps of the dog world, like Labradors or Newfoundlands, can’t swim forever.
 Insure they have an easy route to get out of the pool.
 Beware of the dangers of blue green algae in lakes, ponds and rivers.

 6. One totally safe way for dogs to keep cool are kiddie pools filled with about 8-inches of water.
 No dog can drown, yet they can lie down if they want or splash about.
 Periodically add some ice to keep the water cool.
-(However, really cold ice water is not a good idea.)
+(However, really cold ice water is a bad idea.)